CANTINA GIARDINO

 Campania, Italy

-Falanghina from Benevento blended with a little Greco from their vineyards in Montemarano.
-The grapes were fermented on the skins for four days before being pressed off and put into bottle the following spring with a little Greco must for a second fermentation.
-There is no disgorgement, making for a cloudy, amber sparkling wine full of energy.
-As old-school as it gets; served alongside some nice salame or a good hunk of cheese, it makes for a wonderful aperitif.
+Falanghina from Benevento blended with a little Greco from Montemarano.
+The grapes were fermented on the skins for four days before being pressed off and put into bottle the following spring with a little Greco and Coda di Volpe must for a second fermentation.
+There is no disgorgement, making for a dry, cloudy and robust sparkling wine that is full of energy.
+As old-school as it gets; served alongside a good hunk of salame or cheese, it makes for a wonderful aperitif.

 Falanghina, Coda di Volpe, Greco